pmillart/virtual-partner-bootcamp/Azure Application Developer/Security WDS/WDS student guide - Secure cloud solutions.md

 **OPS** - Existing and New employees should be able to login with thier assigned Active Directory Domain Login and, optionally may require multi-factor authorization (MFA).
 Once authenticated the user will experience single sign-on (SSO) behavior across enterprise applications and endpoints until they fully log out.

-### Utilize Approrpiate Configuration and Access Control Using Identity Roles
+### Utilize Approrpriate Configuration and Access Control Using Identity Roles
 As per Contoso Solar's Infosec and Data Handling Policies, there is an active Segregation of Duties Matrix based on Employee Role.
 Therefore, employees should have access only to the information they need to perform their duties.
 This requirement implies use of Role-based Access Control (RBAC) within the enterprise.

-### Ensure Data encryption - AT ALL TIMES (at rest and in motion)
+### Ensure Data Encryption - AT ALL TIMES (at rest and in motion)
 As Per Contoso Solar's Infosec and Data Handling Policies, data will be encrypted throughout the application stack, regardless of location and status and this includes during application syncronization and data upload/download.

 Example data classification of Contoso Solar secure data: